 Maintaining Box Braids on Mixed Kid’s Hair

-- Giana is sleeping on silk pillowcase at night.
+- Giana is sleeping with a Child adjustable sleep cap on at night.

 - Pulling her braids into a shower cap in the bath.

 - We added a little Mielle Mint almond oil to her roots on day 3.

 - We added a little mousse on the length of the braid on day 4.